 National Maritime Museum dates back to 1958 when a Museum’s Friends Association has been established.
 On the initiative of the Association and the later head of the museum, dr hab.
 Przemysław Smolarek, in the Dwór Artusa (Arthur’s Court) an exhibition entitled “From a paddle to a nuclear drive” has been opened.

 Only two years afterwards, on the 1st of October 1960, an autonomous branch under the name “Maritime Department” has been established at Gdańsk Pomeranian Museum.

 On the 1st of January 1962 the department emerged as an independent institution, with its main office located in the Żuraw (Gdańsk Crane).
 On the 1st of October 1972 the Culture and Science Minister granted it the status of a national institution under a new name – the Polish Maritime Museum.
-Presently, the Museum reports to the Ministry of Culture, National Heritage and Sport, which provides financing and supervision.
+Presently, the Museum reports to the Ministry of Culture and National Heritage, which provides financing and supervision.

 The Museum was built from scratch.
 In its founders’ concept it was planned to be a port and museum facility integrated into the very heart of the old Gdańsk port with other typical port facilities, such as the Żuraw, the Granary on Ołowianka island, quays and ships.

 However, 45 years ago Ołowianka island was in ruins and only the Żuraw was rebuilt after the war demolitions, which is why the main Museum’s site was located there.